Blindworks/chatq-assist/README.md

 X-Tenant-ID: default-tenant

 {
-  "question": "Wann habt ihr geöffnet?",
+  "question": "When are you open?",
   "sessionId": "test-session-123"
 }